MoreGames/CatCoder/README.md

-CatCoder
+Cloudflight Coding Contest aka CCC aka CatCoder
 ========

-Solutions for some CatCoder examples
+Solutions for some [CCC](https://codingcontest.org/) training examples and/or contest participations